mandeeps/SU-WaterCam/README.md

 Verify the Pi is on the latest firmware with rpi-eeprom-update.

-Helpful tools: sudo apt install git tmux screen minicom Install your preferred editor, which should be neovim, and aptitude if you want a TUI for apt
+Helpful tools: sudo apt install git tmux htop
+Serial console application: tio [https://github.com/tio/tio] or other (screen, minicom, etc.,) Install your preferred editor, which should be neovim, and aptitude if you want a TUI for apt

 Set /boot/config.txt options: